cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* ***THIS SHOULD NOT HAPPEN !!!*** &nbsp; 🤬 The exact same layout, same dimensions, everything.
+5 labels.
+  * **Stable:** 5 labels inside a 2x3 grid, Each in it's very own cell, with very precise buffers around the edges, it's stable.
+  * **Crashes** on resize: the very same 5 labels in one very large cell, and place them Upper Center, Middle Left, Middle Right, Bottom Left, Bottom Right
+* Updated the Layout again.
+The new layout is stable, but not as compact as I would like due to the stability bugs.
 * Updated Layout was not stable.
 Reverted it.
 I'll have to re-enable it one item at a time until I can find the unstable item.
 The fragility of MAUI layouts is frustrating.
 * Updated the layout.
 Moved the kittens to the corner, and gained room for one extra Playlist and Song each.
 * We have a .Zip Package!
 Via command line publishing.